If you want to use this site please update your browser!

 Mount

-A silver gilt subrectangular fragment from a decorative mount of undetermined purpose, curved on the sides.
-The fragment was cast, then hand-finished and gilded as a whole on a decorative surface.
-The surviving part is decorated with a square panel with a zoomorphic depiction of a long-legged feline creature, the body in profile, the head turned forward.
-The fur on the torso, neck and scruff is represented by fine ribbed herringbone engraving and the tail is developed into a complex carved weave that crosses the torso and covers the legs and paws.
-Framed by simple borders at the top and bottom, as well as vertical borders with diagonal engraving.
+Description: This is a subrectangular fragment of a decorative mount, slightly curved on the sides, crafted from silver and gilded.
+The fragment underwent a casting process and was subsequently hand-finished to create an ornate surface.
+The surviving portion is adorned with a square panel featuring a zoomorphic portrayal of a long-legged feline creature.
+The creature's body is depicted in profile, with its head turned forward.
+The fur on its torso, neck, and scruff is intricately rendered using fine ribbed herringbone engraving.
+The tail of the creature is transformed into a complex carved weave that crosses over the torso and extends to cover the legs and paws.
+The design is framed by simple borders at the top and bottom, along with vertical borders embellished with diagonal engraving.

 UP